runarp/coolbeans/README.md

 Because we are forcing accounts, we have to white-list the Accounts that go into the annual file?
 (I want to exclude trading accounts)

+### Roundtrip Some of the files

+Create a "Sorter" based on:

+    YYYY, Account, MM, DD, meta['sort']

+* each year could be it's own bean file (or folder?)
+* At the start of the year a simple pad/balance can give a sane starting point
+* intra-Year accounts can be opened/closed, but generally are manged in the root file.